Buffer overflow: Choice of programming language

 Languages that are strongly typed and do not allow direct memory access, such as COBOL, Java, Eiffel, Python, and others, prevent buffer overflow in most cases.
 Many programming languages other than C or C++ provide runtime checking and in some cases even compile-time checking which might send a warning or raise an exception, while C or C++ would overwrite data and continue to execute instructions until erroneous results are obtained, potentially causing the program to crash.
-Examples of such languages include Ada, Eiffel, Lisp, Modula-2, Smalltalk, OCaml and such C-derivatives as Cyclone, Rust and D. The Java and .NET Framework bytecode environments also require bounds checking on all arrays.
+Examples of such languages include Ada, Eiffel, Lisp, Modula-2, Smalltalk, OCaml and some systems programming languages such as Cyclone, Rust and D. The Java and .NET Framework bytecode environments also require bounds checking on all arrays.
 Nearly every interpreted language will protect against buffer overflow, signaling a well-defined error condition.
 Languages that provide enough type information to do bounds checking often provide an option to enable or disable it.
 Static code analysis can remove many dynamic bound and type checks, but poor implementations and awkward cases can significantly decrease performance.
 Software engineers should carefully consider the tradeoffs of safety versus performance costs when deciding which language and compiler setting to use.